-For all of the attention lavished on the guys who manage hedge funds and mutual funds, nothing beats being a small investor.
-Peter Lynch said as much in his classic, One Up on Wall Street: Big institutions have the resources, but we have the potential for extraordinary returns.
+For all of the attention lavished on managers of hedge funds and mutual funds, nothing beats being a small investor.
+Peter Lynch said as much in his classic One Up on Wall Street: Big institutions have the resources, but we have the potential for extraordinary returns.

 Poor Warren Buffett?

-Even better, unlike huge institutional money managers, we don't have to perform every quarter.
-We don't have to jump on every fad or pretend to be "active" out of a fear of falling behind.
-We don't worry what our manager or clients think of us.
+Even better, unlike huge institutional money managers, we don't need to perform every quarter.
+We don't need to jump on every fad or pretend to be "active" out of a fear of falling behind.
+We don't worry what our manager or client thinks of us.
 We can focus on buying the best companies at the cheapest prices.

 Don't look this gift horse in the mouth

 Digging up these rare values is what I -- along with Philip Durell and thousands of "small" value investors -- do every day at Motley Fool Inside Value.
-Sadly, too many individual investors do not fully exploit these advantages and, as a result, never reach their true potential to trounce the market.
+Sadly, too many individual investors do not fully exploit these advantages, and never reach their true potential to trounce the market.

-Trust me -- you do not want to be one of those underachievers.
+Trust me, you do not want to group yourself in with those underachievers.
 Fortunately, by simply avoiding these four common mistakes -- all of which I've made myself at some point -- you can dramatically increase your long-term returns.

 Mistake No. 1: Trying to time the market

 Each week, hundreds of stocks move up or down 10%.
 If you could just figure out which stocks will move which way, you'd be rich in no time.
-Some even seem to bounce between price levels, the way Motorola
+Some even seem to bounce between price levels, the way General Electric

-It's a great idea, except that it doesn't work.
+It's a great idea ... except that it doesn't work.
 Over the short term, price changes are essentially random.
-People are masters at spotting patterns even in random data.
+People are masters at spotting patterns, even in random data.
 Look at a chart long enough, and a winning strategy will appear -- only to evaporate when real money is at stake.
-You win sometimes with such a strategy, but you also lose sometimes.
+Sometimes you win with such a strategy, and sometimes you lose.
 So it goes with random events.

 Mistake No. 2: Ignoring costs

 Fees, trading costs, and taxes are the bane of the small investor.
-People "manage" your assets because they want their cut.
+People manage your assets because they want their cut.
 This can take many forms: fund expenses, trading commissions, account management fees, and the spread between bid and ask prices on stocks.
-If there's any profit left, the government is quite eager to step in and take its share.
+If there's any profit left, the government is quite eager to step in and take its slice.

 Always be aware of the fees you'll be paying.
 Recognizing that higher costs mean lower returns, you should plan to minimize fees and taxes.
 Buy funds with low expenses.
-With your personal portfolio, avoid needlessly swapping Chevron
+With your personal portfolio, avoid needlessly swapping Royal Dutch Shell

 Mistake No. 3: Buying the hype

-Hype usually involves some truth but says little about whether something is going to be a good investment.
-When confronted with large demographic, political, or technological trends, never just assume that the trend will provide a sufficient tailwind to power your portfolio.
+Hype usually involves some truth, but says little about whether something will be a good investment.
+When confronted with large demographic, political, or technological trends, never simply assume that the trend will provide a sufficient tailwind to power your portfolio.

-Mistake No. 4: Betting the market as a casino
+Mistake No. 4: Betting on the market as a casino

 The stock market can feel like Vegas.
 A gambler can go to Harrah's and get lucky tossing dice.
 An investor can, in complete ignorance, buy a stock, get lucky, and make money.
 You don't get turned away from either for lack of knowledge or even common sense -- only lack of cash.